 On top of that, these organizations of packages and tools have been given new names as sub-projects under the new Laminas, such as Laminas API Tools and Mezzio.
 In GitHub these organizations of Laminas project are represented as the following:

 - Laminas, representing all the components and the MVC.

 - Laminas-API-tools represent the components of the Laminas API Tools which was formerly known as Apigility.

 - Mezzio represents the components and runtime of Mezzio middleware that was formerly known as Expressive.

 For the developers, this reorganization made it easier to find the required code for each project in hand.

 How CMARIX can Help to Migrate from Zend to Laminas?

 CMARIX as one of the most reputed players in the field of Zend e-commerce development has created a wide number of acclaimed e-commerce solutions by using the strengths and capabilities of the framework.

-Our expertise with the Zend e-commerce development framework kept us hopeful for the evolution of the framework in a positive direction and so, when the Laminas project was unearthed we quickly stood up on our feet to utilise the latest changes and reorganisation of packages to sharpen our skills in Zend development.
+Our expertise with the Zend e-commerce development framework kept us hopeful for the evolution of the framework in a positive direction and so, when the Laminas project was unearthed we quickly stood up on our feet to utilize the latest changes and reorganization of packages to sharpen our skills in Zend development.